-Step 1: Put the pivot shaft in place inside the bearing housing, making sure that they both face the correct way, as shown in Figure 6-23.
+Step 1: Put the pivot shaft in place inside the bearing housing, making sure that both parts face the correct direction.
+Figures 6-16 and 6-17 show these parts correctly assembled.

 Step 2: Carefully slide the two bearings and the thicker bearing spacer into the space between the pivot shaft and the bearing housing.
 Be very careful to avoid jamming any parts or scratching the pivot shaft as you do so.